kencx/keyb/README.md

 # keyb

-`keyb` is a custom configured, global hotkey cheatsheet, inspired by awesomeWM.
+`keyb` is a custom configured, global hotkey cheatsheet, inspired by awesomeWM's very own cheatsheet.

+With `keyb`, you can list any hotkeys from any program, all in one place!

 ## Usage
 List your custom keybindings in a config file. `keyb` supports yaml & json